elephantscale/es-training-new/ansible/slides/ansible-playbook.md

 Handlers are tasks that are triggered by notifications.
 They are used to restart services, reload configuration files, and perform other tasks that need to be executed after a change in the system state.

 ---
 ## LAB

+Let’s put theory into practice!
+Follow the link below to explore the lab details and start building your hands-on experience:

+Access the Lab Here

 ---